-SFX - the sound of a polite knocking on the hallway door
+SFX - the sound of a polite knocking from the hallway door

-Alarmed the Count gets up from the chair and takes a step forward.
-As he does so, Cherubino sits in the chair and covers himself with the barber's sheet that is on it.
+NARRATOR: At first alarmed, the Count gets up from the chair and takes a step forward.
+As he does so, Cherubino slips in behind him to sit in the chair and covers himself with the barber's sheet that is on its arm.